-Here from given below image you can read the details of this file which is describing network and hardware setting.
+Here from given below image, you can read the details of this file which is describing network and hardware setting.

-This module mounts a vmdk file (Virtual Machine Disk) on a drive provided by the user by taking advantage of the vstor2 device driver (VMware).
+This module mounts a .vmdk file (Virtual Machine Disk) on a drive provided by the user by taking advantage of the vstor2 device driver (VMware).
 First, it executes the binary vixDiskMountServer.exe to access the device and then it sends certain control code via DeviceIoControl to mount it.
 Use the write mode with extreme care.
 You should only open a disk file in writable mode if you know for sure that no snapshots or clones are linked from the file.

 meterpreter > show_mount

-Now using given below command I will upload an exe backdoor in L: drive which will give us reverse connection of windows server 2012 when it will be running inside vm workstation.
+Now using given below command I will upload an exe backdoor in L: drive which will give us reverse connection of windows server 2012 when it will be running inside VM workstation.

 meterpreter > upload /root/Desktop/abc.exe "L:/ProgramData/Microsoft/Windows/Start Menu/Programs/Startup"

 Awesome!!
-We have successfully exploited windows server2012 virtual machine and gained its meterpreter session.
+We have successfully exploited Windows Server 2012 virtual machine and gained its meterpreter session.

-Author: Sanjeet Kumar is a Information Security Analyst | Pentester | Researcher Contact Here
+Author: Sanjeet Kumar is an Information Security Analyst | Pentester | Researcher Contact Here